SEKOIA-IO/documentation/docs/operation_center/intakes.md

 ![intakes-listing.png](../../assets/operation_center/intakes-listing.png)

-# 📐 Create an intake using the integrations catalog
+## Create an intake using the integrations catalog

 To configure a new source of events in your community, you can rely on our list of continuously growing integrations that are constantly developed and enhanced by SEKOIA.IO’s team.

 ![SEKOIA.IO’s various sources of events](../../assets/operation_center/intakes-types.png)

-SEKOIA.IO’s various sources of events

 To create an intake, you have to: